the-kenny/netwars-clj/OTW.md

 ## Protocol Description
 ### Connecting

-When the client connects, the server sends the following messages to set up the client:
+When the client connects, it sends the server a message with type :helo and optional metadata.
+As a response, the server sends the following messages to set up the client:

 - A message of type ```:game-list```
 - A message of type ```:unit-tiles```